-The A level course is suitable for students who:
+The A level course is suitable for students who have:

-- Have achieved Grade V or higher on at least one instrument
+- achieved Grade V or higher on at least one instrument

-- Have a keen interest in performing, composing and analysing music in a range of different styles
+- a keen interest in performing, composing and analysing music in a range of different styles

-The Eduqas specification provides learners with the opportunity to study music in an integrated way where the skills of performing, composing and appraising reinforce knowledge and understanding of musical elements, contexts and language.
-In addition to the appraising examination, all learners will be assessed in both performing and composing.
-However, the specification allows learners to specialise in either performing or composing by providing two options for Components 1 and 2.
-Learners must choose either Option A in both Components 1 and 2 or Option B in both Components 1 and 2.
-All learners must study Component 3.
+You will study music in an integrated way where the skills of performing, composing and appraising reinforce knowledge and understanding of musical elements, contexts and language.
+In addition to the appraising examination, you will be assessed in both performing and composing.
+You also have the opportunity to specialise in either performing or composing.

-Learners will develop knowledge and understanding of music through three areas of study from the choices below.
+You will develop knowledge and understanding of music through three areas of study: